jmduke/jmduke-jekyll/notebook.md

 (Maybe at some point I'll try and categorize these.)
 </div>

+Even under winter’s
+tightest fist some light still slips through to you, and isn’t that a miracle?

+> *I Know You Love Manhattan But You Should Look Up More Often*, Ariel Francisco

 You will be fooled by a trick if it involves more time, money and practice than you (or any other sane onlooker) would be willing to invest.

 > *Teller*